mattbierner/blog.mattbierner.com/_posts/2015-07-29-lens-look-photographing-with-a-disassembled-lens.md

 series: camerrah
 description: "Yes, all those optics really do something"
 ---
 I [repair manual focus camera lenses][youtube] and recently got stuck on a  particularly complicated repair.
 One and a half hours of locking things into different positions and making minute adjustments, and infinity focus was still a blurry mess.
 About to give up, I noticed a small blob of black edged glass, no larger than a dime, off in the corner of my workspace.
 Pop open the back optic and, sure enough, the piece fit perfectly in place.
 A few minor adjustments and the reassembled lens was tack sharp again.
-Lens manufactures aren't slackers.
+Lens manufacturers aren't slackers.
 You really do need all those optics for a lens to work properly.

 But this got me awondering: what would it be like to shoot a lens with optical elements intentionally removed?
 So when a fungus-ridden [Minolta MC W.Rokkor-NL 21mm f2.8 lens][rokkor21] came my way, it was clearly time to find out.